 Who is Liable in a School Bus Accident?

 There are several parties that could be considered at fault in a school bus accident.
-Including:
+Including the:

 In a situation where the crash was caused by the driver of another vehicle, you can file a third-party claim with that driver’s insurance company, which typically ends in a settlement.

 Where things get complicated is if the bus driver is found liable for the accident.
 In most cases, school buses are actually operated by either the school district or the local public transportation bureau.
-This is where having an experienced school bus accident attorney is really necessary, because lawsuits filed against government bodies are far more complicated than your average insurance claim.
+This is where having an experienced school bus accident attorney from DeMayo Law Offices is really necessary, because lawsuits filed against government bodies are far more complicated than your average insurance claim.